Job outlooks for Computer network technicians

 Regional outlooks

-The employment outlook will be very good for Computer network technicians (NOC 2281) in the Abitibi - Témiscamingue region for the 2022-2024 period.
+The employment outlook will be good for Computer network and web technicians (NOC 22220) in the Abitibi - Témiscamingue region for the 2023-2025 period.

 The following factors contributed to this outlook: